leerobo/Bollnas/README.md

 # The Bollnas Project

-Using Grafana and Prometheus to monitor RPIs dotted around the house was always a pain that you had to config prometheus with the APIs and Ports every time,  be it when the DNS reset the IP and i forgot to give it a static IP or the router dies and i have to remember the IPs (happped once,  waste of a weekend that was)
+Using Grafana and Prometheus to monitor RPIs dotted around the house was always a pain, Having to config prometheus with the APIs and Ports of every RPI, Then you get a DNS reset and i forgot to give a RPI a static IP or the router dies and i have to remap the IPs (happped once,  waste of a weekend that was)

-So now promethus just has access to the controller,  which is a set of APIs to force it to scan the LAN for sensorhubs (rpi),  registered them and poll them for metrics.
-I will add a little GUI to show the sensorhubs status,  the latest Poll figures of sensors .

 ## Process
-The metric or poll request comes into the Controller, it Polls all the sensorHubs at once if there is NO redis cache (which is about 2 minutes, see config) , it then repackages the reponses or cache data to responsed for the Controller.

-But sometimes the responses are slow (old RPIzero) or the zigbee hat needs to reset. so for houses will alot on RPIs or sensors attached i recommend an "autoPoll" Script that calls the Controller /hubs,  This refreshs the cache in the controller.
-Only ever needed to ever run this where i'v had a couple of zigbee hats running on RPIs.
-But if you see grafana has gaps , try setting this up
+So Project Bollnas is one controller that is registered to Promethueus for metrics.  the Controller polls the local network to find other RPI setup as a SensorHub,  these hold Zigbee Hats, Wire 1 Temp sensors and Relays.
+The controller Polls the LAN daily and then every time a /hubs request comes in it polls all the SensorHubs and then compiles the metrics

 ### Requirements
 | Packages | Description | |